jiangzhengwenjz/katam/INSTALL.md

 	make -j$(nproc) NODEP=1

 **Note:** If the build command is not recognized on Linux, including the Linux environment used within Windows, run `nproc` and replace `$(nproc)` with the returned value (e.g.: `make -j4`).
 Because `nproc` is not available on macOS, the alternative is `sysctl -n hw.ncpu`.

+### Note for Mac users

+The BSD make that comes with Mac XCode can be buggy, so obtain GNU make and sed using [Homebrew](https://brew.sh):

+	brew install make gnu-sed

+When compiling agbcc, substitute the `build.sh` line for

+	gsed 's/^make/gmake/g' build.sh | sh

+Finally, use `gmake` instead of `make` to compile the ROM(s).